Li-Lab-SUSTech/li-lab-sustech.github.io/_pages/about.md

    <h1> News about the laboratory</h1>
    <hr/>
 <div class="news">
+<li>Congratulations to Wei Shi and Shuang Fu for being awarded the National Scholarship for Ph.D.
+Students!--2023.10</li>
 <li>FD-DeepLoc paper is out at Nature Methods!
 Congratulations Shuang Fu&Wei Shi!--2023.02</li>
 <li>Welcome our new research assistant Xinyue Li! -- 2023.02</li>
 <li>Welcome our new research associate Ke Fang! -- 2022.12</li>